 Move over spinning: in 2019 we’re all going to be rowing to get our cardio in.
 A wave of similar studios already exist outside of the UK, including New York’s CITYROW and Sydney’s Club Row, and last year London jumped on board with The Engine Room, which will likely start a domino effect of boutique rowing studios popping up across the country.

 The wellness industry is undergoing a high-tech upgrade, with spas and gyms across the country introducing technology-based treatments and workouts.
-Rudding Park in Harrogate now has an oxygen pod in its rooftop spa based on Nasa technology, while London-based gym Equinox has treadmills with oxygenated air designed to make you train harder.
+Rudding Park now has an oxygen pod in its rooftop spa based on Nasa technology, while London-based gym Equinox has treadmills with oxygenated air designed to make you train harder.
 A new fitness concept called Technogym Live has recently launched, where users can join live streaming classes from the comfort of their own home.
 The first product to host the platform is a bike which offers riders the same feeling as road cycling, alongside data tracking and over 20 different resistance levels.
 We’re also seeing more mindfulness trackers, such as app Mindscape, which works with Amazon’s virtual assistant Alexa to talk you through breathing exercises and ask questions about your mental state.

 “Better-for-you” alcoholic beverages